AskMeAgain/Event-Meshinery/README.md

 ### Exception Handling <a name="ExceptionHandling"></a>

-You can handle exceptions which happen **inside** a completable future (in a processor), by setting a new error handler.
+You can handle exceptions which happen **inside** a processor, by setting a new error handler.
 The default behaviour is that null is returned, which will then just stop the execution of this single event, by the RoundRobingScheduler.
 You can throw here hard, turn off the scheduler, do some rest/db calls and other stuff.